Should I be Worried if I Receive a Letter from the IRS?

 Unfortunately, sometimes taxpayers who think that they have done everything right regarding their tax filing duty will nevertheless receive a letter or notice from the IRS.
 Many times, the recipient’s first inclination is to panic and immediately conclude that he or she will face a full-fledged audit.
 Panicking is rarely a constructive means to address a situation and taxes are no different.
 If you’ve received a letter from the IRS, keep calm and approach the matter with a step-by-step approach.
 If you still have questions, call an experienced CPA like Ted Kleinman of U.S. Tax Help to schedule a no-cost review of your situation.
-To contact Ted and schedule a consultation call (541) 923-0903 today or contact the firm online.
+To contact Ted and schedule a consultation schedule an appointment today or contact the firm online.

 Not All Letters from the IRS Are Bad